-It was cool in the movies, but in reality, a stock Skyline is not the exhilarating ride you imagine it to be.
+It was cool in the movies, but in on a race track, a stock Skyline is not the exhilarating performance car track day ride you imagine it to be.
 The power was limited in a lot of markets which left the legendary sports car with less of a kick.
 Many argue that the car had underwhelming pickup and equally disappointing handling.
 Perhaps it was just made to go sideways?

 Either way, thanks to the incredible tuning potential of these motors, it only takes a few thousand pounds to make a mildly fast 300hp car into a 600hp beast that can put a Ferrari to shame.